seshing/OpenFACADES/README.md

 An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery

 ## Overview
+OpenFACADES is an open-source framework designed to enrich building profiles with objective attributes and semantic descriptors by leveraging multimodal crowdsourced data and large vision-language models.
+It provides tools for integrating diverse datasets, automating building facade detection, and generating detailed annotations at scale.

 <p align="center">
 <img src="./figs/overview.jpg" alt="overview" width="900">
  </p>